lbelzile/statmod-f20/README.md

 ## Concept

 This course is organized as a flipped classroom.
 The learning material includes course notes, slides with accompanying videos and quiz along with short coding exercises.

-Students must complete this material ahead of class time: the latter will be devoted to discussion about the material and exercises, workshops and code demonstrations.
+Students must read and go through the learning material before class time: the latter will be devoted to discussion about the material and exercises, workshops and code demonstrations.

 ## Prerequisites

 The course is of an overview course.
 Students should have basic training in statistics at the level of [_Introductory Statistics with Randomization and Simulation_](https://www.openintro.org/book/isrs/) (Chapters 1--4, excluding special topics).
 Familiarity with basic calculus and linear algebra is also assumed.

 ## Target audience